ll7/carla-falsification/documentation/Optuna_Optimization.md

 For a multicomputer setup it's needed to create a database for the communication.

-Open mysql with pivileged user
+Open mysql with root user
 In my case I insall MySQL-DB and create a user with a password and with pivileges to create/ write/ read and update db's.

+    sudo mysql
+    CREATE USER 'myuser'@'%' IDENTIFIED BY 'mypass';
+    GRANT ALL ON *.* TO 'myuser'@'%';
+    FLUSH PRIVILEGES;

 Create a New Datebase:

     CREATE DATABASE IF NOT EXISTS example;